kohl-carmen/HNN-AEF/README.md

 Further information, code, and data may be available upon request.
 Please refer to the manuscript or contact: kohl.carmen.1@gmail.com.
-For further information regarding the Human Neocortical Neurosolver, please refer to [jonescompneurolab/hnn](https://github.com/jonescompneurolab/hnn) or [hnn.brown.edu](https://hnn.brown.edu/).
+For further information regarding the Human Neocortical Neurosolver, or to run simulations using the parameter files provided, please refer to [jonescompneurolab/hnn](https://github.com/jonescompneurolab/hnn) or [hnn.brown.edu](https://hnn.brown.edu/).